Mexico central bank wary of slow growth: minutes

-MEXICO CITY, April 4 (Reuters) - Most of Mexico's central bankers were convinced that a spike in inflation has passed while the majority said short-term risks to growth had increased, minutes released on Friday showed.
+MEXICO CITY (Reuters) - Most of Mexico's central bankers think that a spike in inflation has likely passed, while the majority said short-term risks to growth would push them to cut their growth outlook, minutes released on Friday showed.

-Most policymakers said that the risks of higher inflation had receded, while the majority thought that they would have to revise down their growth outlook for 2014 of between 3 percent and 4 percent.
-(Reporting by Michael O'Boyle)
+Most policymakers said that the risks of higher inflation had receded marginally, while the majority thought the bank would have to revise down its current growth outlook of between 3 percent and 4 percent for 2014.